Refer to SITES > Devices in Security Level Details - Permissions

 8 Refer to Antivirus product and status.

 Datto RMM stores one antivirus product offering the highest level of protection per device.
-The following antivirus products are detected natively on Windows devices:
+The table below lists the antivirus products that are natively detected by Datto RMM.

 Please note that Datto RMM only supports the antivirus suites listed above.
 If a server variant, for example, is not listed, it is not supported.